automl/Auto-PyTorch/docs/dev.rst

 In other words, each of the individual models fitted by SMAC are (and comply) with Scikit-Learn pipeline and framework.
 For example, when a pipeline is fitted, we use pickle to save it to disk as stated `here <https://scikit-learn.org/stable/modules/model_persistence.html>`_.
 SMAC runs an optimization loop that proposes new configurations based on bayesian optimization, which comply with the package `ConfigSpace <https://automl.github.io/ConfigSpace/master/>`_.
 These configurations are translated to a pipeline configuration, fitted and saved to disc using the function evaluator `ExecuteTaFuncWithQueue`.
-The later is basically a worker that that reads a dataset from disc, fits a pipeline, and collect the performance result which is communicated back to the main process via a Queue.
+The latter is basically a worker that that reads a dataset from disc, fits a pipeline, and collect the performance result which is communicated back to the main process via a Queue.
 This worker manages resources using `Pynisher <https://github.com/automl/pynisher>`_, and it usually does so by creating a new process.